NickTGraham/ECE401_Project1/README.md

     - [x] Basic Implementation
     - [x] JALR & JR
     - [x] Handle when it is in the writeback stage during decode
-    - [ ] Forward from Writeback to ALU
+    - [x] Forward from Writeback to ALU
 	- [ ] Update Diagram to include this
+- [ ] get a branch near zero in noio
 - [ ] Project Report